tramitit/guides/en/france/social_housing_assistance_application.md

 categories:
 - France
 date: '2022-11-02'
-description: Learn how to apply for social housing in France, eligibility criteria, required documents, and follow-up procedures to secure affordable accommodation.
+description: Discover who qualifies for social housing in France and learn how to apply online.
+Get detailed info on required documents and understand the waiting period.
 draft: false
-meta_title: Comprehensive Guide to Social Housing Assistance in France
+meta_title: 'Guide to Social Housing Assistance in France: Eligibility and Steps'
-title: Comprehensive Guide to Social Housing Assistance in France
+title: 'Guide to Social Housing Assistance in France: Eligibility and Steps'
 translationKey: france-social_housing_assistance_application
 ---